Group Therapy is a good thing!

+I love doing group therapy sessions.
 You know a group is working when group members begin to challenge and empathize with each other.
-Many people, therapists and clients alike see groups as complicated, to me they are like a family or relationship among friends.
+Many people, both therapists and clients, see groups as complicated; to me they are like a family or relationship among friends.

-Initially, I will maintain more control of the activities and content but as the group develops and becomes a safe environment to share and explore, the members take more and more control.
-It is a beautiful sight to behold knowing all along that it is through the collaborative work of the members and the therapist that brings healing, growth and insight.
+Initially, I will maintain more control of the activities and content.
+As the group develops and becomes a safe environment to share and explore, the members take more control.
+It is a beautiful experience that it is through the collaborative work of the members and the therapist that brings healing, growth, and insight.
 For many it can be the one component that has been missing in their therapeutic journey.

 Gender- or addiction-focused groups can be a very effective part of a client’s progress in therapy.
 I have personally witnessed the benefits group work can have on clients; the unique gains received are not achievable any other way.

 Check out the groups below for more information.
 I’m also open to suggestions!

 Feelings of worthlessness, hopelessness, and apathy find their root in poor self-esteem.
 This issue is pervasive and will affect not only how you see yourself but also inhibit your ability to carrying on meaningful relationships.

 Men are isolated, frustrated and many lack the knowledge to live successful lives.
 We’re not just talking about making money and having a job or career.
 This is about living a life that leaves a heritage, helps you to be a better father, husband and friend.
 We do this group together and draw on the years of experience in the room.